DoD-Platform-One/bigbang/docs/testing.md

 - `kyverno-policies-bbtest/expected`: The expected action that Kyverno will take with the manifest.
 Use `generate` to indicate a resource should be generated or `ignore` for no action.
 - `kyverno-policies-bbtest/kind`: The kind of the generated resource to check
 - `kyverno-policies-bbtest/name`: The name of the generated resource to check
-- `kyverno-policies-bbtest/namespace`: The namespace to find the generated resource.
+- `kyverno-policies-bbtest/namespace`: If the generation is in a different namespace than the annotated resource, the namespace to find the generated resource.

 > If `expected` is set to `ignore`, `kind`, `name` and `namespace` will still be used to validate that the resource was **NOT** generated.